Have a Question? Check out our Refrigerator Repair FAQ

 If you have glass shelves, make certain no food is resting against the walls, which can cause the food items to freeze, in addition to altering proper air flow to lower shelves.

-Be sure to check the infographic on our Food Safety Guidlines blog for a list of foods to discard or keep when temperatures rise in the refrigerator or freezer.
+Freezer or Refrigerator not cooling?
+Be sure to check our blogpost “Normal Refrigerator Temperatures” for a list of foods to discard or keep when temperatures rise in the refrigerator or freezer.

 Food that is properly cooked and frozen is safe.
 Food that is properly handled and stored in the freezer near 0° F (-18° C) will remain safe.
 While freezing does not kill most bacteria, it does stop bacteria from growing.
 Though food will be safe indefinitely at 0° F, unless otherwise indicated, quality will decrease the longer the food is in the freezer.